deresolution20/grafana-test/README.md

 <br/>

 <b>Step 3:</b> Third dashboard was a table to fetch the most recent method requests
-- since the time was the same, I was able to add a threshhold override for the time column to remove it.
+- Since the time was the same, I was able to add a threshhold override for the time column to remove it.
 ![Screenshot from 2023-01-31 16-09-04](https://user-images.githubusercontent.com/85902399/215908861-a42e1a06-a2f8-420c-987e-affc2b65afed.png)

 ![Screenshot from 2023-01-31 16-10-46](https://user-images.githubusercontent.com/85902399/215908873-5a70096c-2bdc-47b2-b7a2-240ec5184212.png)